jbryan11/jbryan11/README.md

 ### About Me

-* Software Engineer / Frontend.
+* Software Engineer / Frontend. :technologist:
 * Specializing in Software development and IoT.
-* I love to learn new stuffs that I'm interested in.
+* I love to learn new stuffs that I'm interested in. :books:
-* Adaptive.
+* Adaptive. :swimmer:
-* Fullstacking myself.
+* Fullstacking myself. :rocket:
+* Fun Fact : I'm a Kpopper :kr: ; and a gamer :video_game:
 <br/>

 ### :memo: TODO for 2021